 Over the last month, Bryant and senior aides in his office have spoken to health care industry executives about the details of a limited form of Medicaid expansion, similar to the 2015 plan then-Gov. Mike Pence oversaw in Indiana, according to multiple sources who have directly spoken to either the governor or his staff.

-Expanding Medicaid would represent an about-face for Bryant, a tea-party Republican who has twice sued the federal government over aspects of the Affordable Care Act.
+Expanding Medicaid would represent an about-face for Bryant, a Trump ally who has twice sued the federal government over aspects of the Affordable Care Act.
 In 2012, his first year as governor, Bryant wrote that he would “continue to resist the expansion of Medicaid and other aspects of the ACA that will have a negative impact on our State economy or its people.”

 Contacted Wednesday, Bryant’s office downplayed his role in pursuing an expansion, saying the state’s powerful hospital lobby is spearheading the push.